supershaneski/react-ui-components/README.md

 ![screenshot 2](./docs/beepbutton2.png "screenshot 2")
 ![screenshot 3](./docs/beepbutton3.png "screenshot 3")

-As for the last prompt, I was able to copy the generated code before the `Network Error` occurred.
-I tried is several times but it always ended up with the same error.
+As for the last prompt, the unfinished response was removed when the network error occurred.
+I tried it again and was able to copy the code generated before the network error occurred again.

 # Custom Hooks

-These are the list of custom hooks and the screenshots of `prompts` and exchanges used to generate them from `ChatGPT`.
+These are the list of custom hooks and the screenshots of prompts and exchanges used to generate them from `ChatGPT`.
 The code might have been updated and modified to make it work.

 ## useElementWidth